Psalms For Life

 Walking with God

 Obeying God always brings opposition.
-That might not be so bad if we obeyed him perfectly, but we don’t.
-Wonderfully, the God of all grace protects, forgives, and guides us in his path.
+That might not be so bad if we only obeyed him perfectly.
+But wonderfully, the God of all grace forgives, protects, and guides us in his path.

 A David psalm.